dreamcatcher-tech/network/Inbox/2023-05-02 1319 Satoshi Island Mapping.md

 If we can make a blockchain based map provider, then we can start forming the ground layer for the [[Social Simulator]] and other metaverse based operations.

+We want 3 data sources:
+1. A mapping layer that includes land registry information - acts as a metaverse viewer
+2. A cellphone app that gathers data from citizens who wish to submit - acts as an actor
+3. A sensor on the island - probably a camera or a temperature sensor - acts as infrastructure

+All data will be visible on the mapping layer, with a timeline that can be scrubbed along.
+Multiple timelines can be presented to present alternative views of what the future might hold.
+With no conflicts, future versions are automerged (eg: when a citizen says what dates they are going to be where on the island).

 Set up some dashboards that measure the health of the citizens, and agree on what those metrics should be.
 Goal is to keep the citizens happy sustainably.

 Make an android app that gathers  data from my phone and uploads it on to the map.